AA/PPS 02.03.01 - Conduct and Planning of Courses

 ROLE OF THE INSTRUCTOR

-Faculty members enjoy full academic freedom, including the right to freely discuss the subject matter of their area of specialization (Faculty Handbook, 13th edition, p.
-18).
+The Faculty Handbook affirms that faculty members enjoy full academic freedom, including the right to freely discuss the subject matter of their area of specialization, as well as academic responsibilities, including:

 maintaining competence in their fields;

 not allowing the exercise of academic freedom to interfere with the performance of their academic responsibilities; and